 The renewable energy and smart grids group includes projects creating opportunities for improved policies towards renewable energy sources, BIO4ECO, or smart grids, SET-UP.
 At this moment, the renewable energy and smart grids group consists of seven approved projects.

-The Interreg Europe Policy Learning Platforms are here to stimulate knowledge exchange.
+The Interreg Europe Policy Learning Platform is here to stimulate knowledge exchange.
 The projects of the same family will be encouraged to learn from each other.
-To fine-tune the services and products of the Platforms to the user needs, we encourage you to share your ideas with Marie-José Zondag, email@example.com Thematic Manager for low-carbon economy.
+To fine-tune the services and products of the Platform to the user needs, we encourage you to share your ideas with Marie-José Zondag, email@example.com Thematic Manager for low-carbon economy.

 For detailed information about the Interreg Europe projects, please see Interreg Europe website.